Who is behind Gundara?

 Gundara's Afghan Leather Bag Producer

-Ustod Mohammad Yaqub is Gundara's main leather bag producer in Kabul.
-He is the owner of the manufacture Gundara cooperates with.
-When Gunda and Jean first discovered his manufacture in 2006, there was not much going on there, and they decided to try and find better markets for his products.
-He is the father of six.
+Ustod Mohammad Yaqub is Gundara's main leather bag manufacturer in Kabul.
+He is the owner of the workshop Gundara cooperates with.
+When Gunda and Jean first discovered his workshop in 2006, there was not much going on there, and they decided to try and find better markets for his products.
+Master Yaqub is the father of six.
 Mr. Yaqub and his family have gone through a lot of troubles, lived in Pakistan as refugees and returned to Kabul after the fall of the Taliban.
-Mr. Yaqub is the master craftsman.
+Mr. Yaqub is the master craftsman and currently working up by himself.
 Gundara would not be possible without him.

 Ulrika Walmark is a Swedish professional photographer who has been living in Berlin since 2011 and got in touch with Gundara in Berlin.